jstnlawson/lasso_wp/.github/README.md

 # Lasso Wordpress Theme

-Lasso is an ecommerce wordpress theme I developed as a way to get more practice working with wordpress.
+Lasso is an ecommerce wordpress theme.
+After doing some wordpress contract work I decided to builld this theme as a way to get more practice working with wordpress and php.
 Built with html, css, jquery, and php.
 All content is editable with the wordpress customiser.

 ## Homepage